BLUE HORIZON, BOOK 4

 “Thanks for your help,” he told her.

-“You are welcome,” the Silloni first office replied.
+“You are welcome, sir,” the Silloni captain replied.
 “Let us know if you need anything.
 We’ll be preparing for the return flight, to leave as soon as you’re ready.”

 Merlin gave her a nod and then followed Rezo’s crew back to the Hidalgo Sun.

-Rezo, Jonesy and Merlin rode up to the crew deck in silence, leaving everyone else down in the cargo hold.
+Rezo, Jonesy and Merlin rode up to the crew deck in silence, leaving everyone else down outside the ship to wait.
 When they stepped out into the corridor, Merlin followed the Hidalgo Sun’s command personnel to the captain’s office.
 Once inside, the wolf shut the door behind him and gestured the others to take their seats.
 He remained standing, his hands back in the pockets of his overcoat.

 Without preamble, he moved directly to the purpose of his visit.
-“Rezo Kegawa,” he said in a somber tone, “In accordance with the written conditions of your signed contract with Blue Horizon Freight Transfer, I am terminating your employment on the grounds of insubordination following multiple accounts.”
+“Rezo Kegawa,” he said in a somber tone, “In accordance with the written conditions of your signed contract with Blue Horizon Freight Transfer, I am terminating your employment on the grounds of multiple accounts of insubordination to your superior officer.”

 “What?”
 Rezo exclaimed in shock.
 Jonesy opened his mouth and shut it quickly, swallowing hard.
 This had not been what either of them expected.

 “You have openly challenged me on several occasions and I won’t tolerate it further.
 You have been treading on dangerous ground ever since you came to work for me, and since you apparently don’t appreciate all I’ve done for you, that ground has now given away beneath you.”